Croix-Rouge station: History

 The name of the station comes from the junction named Croix-Rouge, situated at the north-eastern end of the Rue du Cherche-Midi.
 The name had previously been in existence for several centuries.
 It is unrelated to the International Red Cross and Red Crescent Movement (generally referred to in French as the Croix-Rouge), founded in 1863.

 The station was closed on 2 September 1939, with France's entry into the Second World War and the mobilisation of staff from the Compagnie du chemin de fer métropolitain de Paris (CMP).
-It was never reopened owing to its proximity to the station Sèvres – Babylone.
+It was reopened after the Liberation but then closed again due to its proximity to the station Sèvres–Babylone.

 The bus stop at the same location retained the Croix-Rouge name until 31 December 2005, when it was renamed Michel-Debré, after Michel Debré, first Prime Minister under the Fifth Republic and co-author of the Constitution of France.
 Apart from the street sign Carrefour de la Croix-Rouge at the junction, there is therefore no longer any official trace of the name.